CodePartnersMD/MD301-guide/curriculum/11/LAB.md

 - Provision a PostgreSQL database.
 - In the Deploy tab, connect your instance to your repository and enable automatic deploys from your master branch.
 Deploy your application and make sure there are no errors.
 - From this point on, work on semantically-named non-master branches.
 Once your app is functioning correctly on your branch, make a PR to master and confirm functionality on your deployed site.
 Your deployed site **should not** contain any broken functionality.
-- From this point on, work on semantically-named non-master branches.
-Once your app is functioning correctly on your branch, make a PR to master and confirm functionality on your deployed site.
-Your deployed site **should not** contain any broken functionality.

 ### Database configuration